-The K12 grant is for full-time faculty engaged in clinical and translational research early career faculty at Ohio State University or Nationwide Children's Hospital on the tenure-track or clinical-track who have less than five years on appointment at the time of award
+The KL2 grant is for junior faculty at Ohio State University or Nationwide Children's Hospital on the tenure-track or clinical-track with five years or fewer since their initial appointment at the time of application.

-The CCTS follows eligibility criteria for K12 appointments as established by the National Institutes of Health (NIH), National Center for Advancing Translational Sciences (NCATS), funding opportunity Mentored Research Career Development Program Award in Clinical and Translational Science Awards (CTSA) Program, FOA PAR-21-336.
+The CCTS follows eligibility criteria for KL2 appointments as established by the National Institutes of Health (NIH), National Center for Advancing Translational Sciences (NCATS), funding opportunity Clinical and Translational Science Award U54.
 See Part 2.
-Section III at https://grants.nih.gov/grants/guide/pa-files/PAR-21-336.html# Section III.
-Eligibility
+Section III.
+3 at https://grants.nih.gov/grants/guide/pa-files/PAR-15-304.html

-- Citizenship Status: Applicants must be citizens or non-citizen nationals of the United States or have been lawfully admitted to the United States for permanent residence and have in their possession an Alien Registration Receipt Card (I-151 or I-551) or other legal verification of admission for permanent residence.
+- Citizenship Status: Applicants must be citizens or non-citizen nationals of the United States, or have been lawfully admitted to the United States for permanent residence and have in their possession an Alien Registration Receipt Card (I-151 or I-551) or other legal verification of admission for permanent residence.
 Non-citizen nationals are persons born in lands that are not States but are under U.S. sovereignty, jurisdiction, or administration (e.g., American Samoa).
-Individuals on temporary or student visas are not eligible for support, per NIH regulations. - Candidates must have a research or health-professional doctoral degree or its equivalent (e.g., PhD, DDS, DVM, OD, MD, DO, PharmD, etc.). - Full-time faculty engaged in clinical and translational research will be eligible to apply for the K12 if they will have less than five years on appointment at the time of award. - At the time of their appointments, scholars must not have a pending an application for any other PHS mentored career development award (e.g. K07, K08, K22, K23) or equivalent non-PHS peer reviewed grant that duplicates any of the provisions of the K component. - Former or current PDs/PIs on any NIH research project grant [this does not include NIH small grants (R03), exploratory Developmental (R21) or SBIR, STTR (R43, R44 grants)] or equivalent non-PHS peer reviewed grants that are over \$100,000 direct costs per year are NOT eligible to participate as scholars.

-- Project leaders on sub-projects of program project (P01) or center grants (P50) are NOT eligible to participate as scholars. - Appointed scholars are encouraged to apply for individual mentored K awards (e.g. K07, K08, K22, K23) and independent awards (R01, R03, R21) or equivalent non-PHS grants; if successful, the K12 appointment would be terminated and funding received from the new individual K, R or non-PHS award. - Candidates should be early career faculty who can take full advantage of and benefit from the described state-of-the-art research-focused career development program in clinical and translational science.
-Consistent with the type of mentoring and career development being provided by the CTSA Program, a K12 scholar candidate who is already in the process of applying for an independent mentored career development grant, Program Project Grants/Center Grants or equivalent grant is likely too senior for the K12 award.
+Individuals on temporary or student visas are not eligible for support, per NIH regulations. - Candidates must have a research or health-professional doctoral degree or its equivalent (e.g., PhD, DDS, DVM, OD, MD, DO, or PharmD). - Candidates must have a full-time faculty appointment at the applicant institution. - Candidates must have been appointed to their current position after June 1, 2017. - At the time of their appointments, scholars must not have pending an application for any other PHS mentored career development award (e.g. K07, K08, K22, K23) or equivalent non-PHS peer reviewed grant that duplicates any of the provisions of the K component. - Former or current PDs/PIs on any NIH research project grant [this does not include NIH small grants (R03), exploratory Developmental (R21) or SBIR, STTR (R43, R44 grants)] or equivalent non-PHS peer reviewed grants that are over \$100,000 direct costs per year are NOT eligible to participate as scholars. - Project leaders on sub-projects of program project (P01) or center grants (P50) are NOT eligible to participate as scholars. - Appointed scholars are encouraged to apply for individual mentored K awards (e.g. K07, K08, K22, K23) and independent awards (R01, R03, R21) or equivalent non-PHS grants; if successful, the KL2 appointment would be terminated and funding received from the new individual K, R, or non-PHS award. - Scholars to be supported by the institutional career development program must be at the career level for which the planned program is intended.
+In keeping with the type of mentoring and career development being provided by the CTSA, a KL2 scholar candidate who is already in the process of applying for an independent mentored career development grant, a P01 grant, or R01 grant is likely too senior for the KL2 award.